 I mean, there are lots of online webinars and free events.
 But I know from experience that many of them are quite empty and boil down to sharing slogans such as, “Transferrable skills are important.
 Work on your transferrable skills.”
 I felt that there is a lot of room for improvement and that the standards for the quality of online career events of all kinds, including open webinars, could be much higher than they are now.

 When You Have No Disc Space.

 I was initially thinking of posting the videos from these open webinars on my company’s website.
 I meant to share the content and at the same time, attract some traffic to this website.
-But then, I realized that my hosting provider puts a limit of 128mb on the media files.
+But then, I realized that my hosting provider puts a limit of 128MB on the media files.

 Thus, I decided to create a private channel on YouTube instead, post movies there, and link them to the company’s website.
 “What’s the difference?”—I thought.
 “Hosting is hosting.”
-But then, a few weeks after I started doing this, I discovered that other people in the space (who have similar businesses to mine) started doing exactly the same thing, namely organize online webinars where they speak with PhD graduates in industry.
+But then, a few weeks after I started doing this, I discovered that other people in the space (who have similar businesses to mine) started doing the same thing, namely organising online webinars where they speak with PhD graduates in the industry.

 Thus, I eventually reposted almost all the episodes in the open mode.
 To small companies, YouTube is a great way to promote content as it recommends your movies to YouTube users from outside your circle of family and friends.
 These people would probably never have heard about what you do otherwise.
 And, sometimes, it’s just better to have little time to make a decision.
 You just have no time left for creating black scenarios in your head then.